apitally/apitally-py/README.md

 <p align="center"><b>API monitoring made easy.</b></p>

-<p align="center"><i>Apitally is a simple and affordable API monitoring solution with a focus on data privacy.
-It is easy to set up and use for new and existing API projects using Python or Node.js.</i></p>
+<p align="center"><i>Apitally is a simple and affordable API monitoring tool with a focus on data privacy.<br>It is super easy to use for API projects in Python or Node.js and never collects sensitive data.</i></p>

 <p align="center">🔗 <b><a href="https://apitally.io" target="_blank">apitally.io</a></b></p>